-He or she is not acting as the legal representative for the person testifying; and
+He or she is not acting as the legal representative for the claimant; and

-If the ALJ certifies the interpreter in writing, the ALJ may use Form SSA-795, Statement of Claimant or Other Person, or another written statement with the following information:
+To certify an interpreter in writing, the ALJ may use Form SSA-795 (Statement of Claimant or Other Person) or another written statement with the following information:

 Interpreter's name, address, and telephone number;